wp-plugins/sexybookmarks/readme.txt

 * Loads of behind the scenes performance improvements
 * Localized in 15+ languages

-= Recently Added Sites =
+= Recently Added Services =
 * Pinterest
 * Google Plus
 * Yahoo!
 Mail
 * Google Gmail
 * Hotmail
+* Shareaholic Email This

 = Social Analytics =

-Shareaholic reports all of your important social media metrics including popular pages on your website, referral channels, and who are making referrals and spreading your webpages on the internet on your behalf bringing you back more traffic and new visitors for free.
+Shareaholic reports all of your important social media metrics including popular pages on your website, referral channels, and who are making referrals and spreading your webpages on the internet on your behalf bringing you back more traffic and new visitors for free!

 Because all of the processing and collection runs on our servers and not yours, it doesn't cause any additional load on your hosting account.
-In fact, it's one of the fastest analytics system, hosted or not hosted, that you can use.
+In addition, our JavaScript is hosted on Amazon's CDN to make fetching it blazing fast.
+In fact, it's one of the fastest proven analytics system, hosted or not hosted, that you can use.

+Shareaholic is trusted by hundreds of thousands of publishers and touches almost 300 million people each month.
+Designed and built with all the love in the world in Cambridge, Massachusetts.

-Note: The analytics portion of Shareaholic may use trusted 3rd party services to enhance its data.
+Note: The analytics portion of Shareaholic may use trusted 3rd party services like Google Analytics, Quantcast, AppNexus and DataXu to enhance its data.

 [Support](http://getsatisfaction.com/shareaholic/products/shareaholic_shareaholic_for_wordpress_sexybookmarks) | [Privacy](http://www.shareaholic.com/privacy/) | [Terms](http://www.shareaholic.com/terms/) | [API](http://www.shareaholic.com/api/) | [Social Analytics](http://www.shareaholic.com/siteinfo/)